Articles by Pat Godfrey

 Designing semantic, accessible, usable, and user-centric online forms to create an inclusive Web product, great UX, and improved UI

-Show and Hide Table Cells
+Show and Hide Table Cells (case study)

 Giving large data table presentation control to our user to improve the UX within a legacy architecture and visual dialog